Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/09-ddc_chain/README.md

 ### Migrating from Windows to Buffers

-Windows I/O connections between kernels will be deprecated in the 2023.2 release of the AMD Vitis™ software platform.
+Windows I/O connections between kernels were deprecated in the 2023.2 release of the AMD Vitis™ software platform.
 The AI Engine Kernel and Graph Programming Guide [(UG1079)](https://docs.xilinx.com/r/en-US/ug1079-ai-engine-kernel-coding/Comparison-between-Buffer-Ports-and-Windows) describes how the source code of a design should change to upgrade it to buffer I/Os.
 The following figures show the steps required (repeated for every kernel) to upgrade I/O connections from Windows to buffers.

 1. Make the changes shown in the following figure in the ``kernel.cc`` file: